Keep your workforce safe and worker's compensation premiums affordable by following these basic safety precautions.

 Let's face it.
 Working in an office is pretty safe.
 If your workers stay behind a computer or glued to a telephone, there isn't a lot of opportunity for disabling injuries.
-Nevertheless, day after day office accidents happen, office workers lose days to workplace injuries and employers find themselves with higher worker's compensation premiums because of it.
+Nevertheless, day after day, workplace accidents happen, office workers lose days to workplace injuries, and employers find themselves with higher worker's compensation premiums because of it.

 It seems like a no-brainer to watch your step while moving through the office.
 Still, how many times has an engaging conversation grasped your attention just well enough to send you stumbling over a curb?
 How many times have you tripped over an officemate's chair while reading a memo fresh off the printer?

-When you walk, be mindful of your path and things that may be in it.
+When you walk, be mindful of your path and the objects that are in the midst of that path.
 Make sure a bulky load doesn't obscure your view, and make sure all areas of the office are adequately lit.
 Sight is a much safer way to identify trip hazards than stumbling over them haphazardly.

 In an office – especially if you aren't that tall – some things are out of reach.
 Your office chair, however, is almost never one of those things.
 You don't have to walk across the office.
 You don't have to ask someone to unlock a supply closet.

 The problem is that your office chair is not a ladder.
 Neither is a shelf.
 Neither is a stack of boxes.
 Neither is your desk.
 It is never safe to use things that are not ladders as though they were.
 Take time to find the ladder so you don't lose time to injury.

 Close drawers you aren't using